 Increasing the density of animals on a piece of pasture changes grazing behavior, and is one tool graziers can use to meet certain vegetation goals.
-From May of 2016, here’s what Steve Freeman learned when he increased stock density, and what it’s good for and when it might not work as well.
+Here’s what Steve Freeman learned when he increased stock density, and what it’s good for and when it might not work as well.

 Until July of 2007, those of us farming in the Ozarks had suffered through a two and a half year drought.
 July brought buckets of rain, and the pastures produced a tremendous growth of grass but also a wide mix of weeds (forbs) that come with a weakened sod.
 I had been reading about the management practice of ultra high stock density grazing (UHSD) and thought if ever I was going to try it, this was the time to jump in and give it a go.

 You, like me, may be hearing or reading about UHSD involving some herds being grazed at a density of one million pounds per acre!
 Not believing this was possible when I heard it, I sat down and did the math on the forage required to feed one million pounds of cattle per acre.

 As a rule of thumb you can figure a cow needs to graze 2.5-3 percent of her bodyweight every day.
 So with one million pounds of dry cows, the grazing wedge per day would have to produce 25,000 pounds (2.5 percent of one million pounds) of forage per acre.